eclipse-iceoryx/iceoryx/iceoryx_examples/automotive_soa/README.md

 ```

 The `Publisher` is used for event-like communication.
 The `Server` for enabling the user to set
-the field value from subscriber side.
-The `Listener` is used to instantly react on new requests
+the field value from the subscriber side.
+The `Listener` is used to instantly react to new requests
-being send to the `Server`.
+being sent to the `Server`.
 Additionally, the latest value is stored if the users queries the
 value again.

 <!-- [geoffrey] [iceoryx_examples/automotive_soa/include/owl/kom/field_publisher.hpp] [FieldPublisher members] -->